spotinst/help/src/docs/ocean/features/eks-auto-ami.md

 * `"patch": true` - The auto-update process will update the VNGs’ images with the latest security patches.
 * `"minorVersion": true` - The auto-update process will update the VNGs’ AMI with the AMI to match the Kubernetes control plane version.
 * `"clusterRoll": true` (optional) - When the AMI is updated according to the configuration set, a cluster roll can be triggered, providing an automatic and seamless transition to the updated environment.
+When set to ‘null’, once the AMIs are updated, a cluster roll will not be triggered.

 Under `scheduling.tasks`, set `isEnabled` to true and the `taskType` to `amiAutoUpdate` to activate the process.
 You also have the option to add a cron expression that sets the frequency of the triggering of the auto-update process.
 If a cron is not set, the auto-update process will be triggered every 24 hours.